Applying to the Division of Developmental Disabilities is the first step in receiving services here in Arizona.

 3 – Once you have been approved for ALTCS, you will be asked to select a health plan through Arizona’s Health Care Cost Containment System (AHCCCS).
 Currently, there are two choices.
 This will then become your secondary insurance if you have Primary Care Insurance.
 You have 30 days from being approved to pick which plan you want and have the opportunity to switch once per year.
 Be sure to read the new member handbook and check for your current Doctors you use in each plan before you choose one.

 In order to get appropriate services for your child in school, contact your local school district and ask in writing for a complete Psychoeducational Evaluation to be completed on your child.
 They have 60 days to evaluate your child.
 To find your school district, look up on the Arizona Department of Education at: www.ade.az.gov or call (602) 542-5393.
 Once your child is evaluated for Special Education services, you will have a MET/IEP meeting to determine goals and what placement is appropriate for your child’s needs.

 For more information on your rights, IEP’s and Special Education Law, visit www.wrightslaw.com

-The Free Autism 101 class is held once a month online via Zoom.
+The free Autism 101 class is held once a month online via Zoom.
 This class is for parents and family members new to Autism or new to Arizona.
 This class will go over the steps to access services, steps to start the Special Education process, and offer other information and resources to help you have a successful journey.
 Parents are encouraged to watch the Autism 101 class online first, as well as click each of the links in the Autism in AZ section prior to attending the Autism 101 class so they are better prepared with their individual questions.